JorjaFox/library/content/posts/recaps/csi/the-strip-strangler.md

 ## Quotes

-**Sidle:** Look, this is my idea.
+**Sara:** Look, this is my idea.
 I want to do something before another girl gets killed and-
 **Grissom:** _(interrupting)_ Listen to me, Sara.
 If we study his past, we can predict his future.
-**Sidle:** You've been saying that for weeks.
+**Sara:** You've been saying that for weeks.
 It's taking too long.
 Someone else is going to die and you're still going to be figuring it out.
 **Grissom:** _(stares at Sidle)_
 **Culpepper** Okay, Sidle we're good to go.
-**Sidle:** _(to Grissom)_ Wish me luck.
+**Sara:** _(to Grissom)_ Wish me luck.

 - - -

 **Pickpocket** Most women I know smoke unfiltered.
 Those long, skinny cigarettes.
-**Sidle:** Guess it depends on the woman.
+**Sara:** Guess it depends on the woman.

 - - -

-**Sidle:** The frequented locations report said none of the women belong to a gym where he could have spotted them.
+**Sara:** The frequented locations report said none of the women belong to a gym where he could have spotted them.
-**Brown:** So ...
+**Warrick:** So ...
 I went back to see if any of them had tried out introductory offers.
-**Sidle:** Which I do all the time.
+**Sara:** Which I do all the time.
 It's a free workout, and you don't have to sign up.